 UPDATE - Drought has completed production & is currently in post!

 In 2015, we dreamed of creating a story to change the perspective of others towards Autism, create opportunities for women in film, & employ talented folks in our community.
 In 2018, we did just that!!
 After winning the Seed&Spark Hometown Heroes Rally in 2017, we were on our way to make Drought with the help of The Duplass Brothers as Executive Producers.
 Now we are super close to finishing the film & hope to have a 2020 festival run & distribution!

 What is Drought?

+After gaining experience through our first short films, we were moved to write a story that just could not be contained in a short format.
+It deserved to be told in a feature length film.
+That story would turn into Drought.
 Before becoming an actor, and now director, screenwriter, and producer, Hannah was a teacher for children who are on the Autism spectrum.
 These kids showed her that they are unbelievably talented, smart, and have so much to offer the world.
 Yet there still seems to be so much that is misunderstood about these amazing people.
-Plus she discovered that there is another group of people that are just as amazing, the siblings of children on the spectrum.
-Often times these siblings provide lots of care for their brother or sister and can be overlooked due to the energy it takes to raise a child with Autism.
+She also discovered that there is another group of people that are just as amazing, the siblings of children on the spectrum.
+Often times these siblings provide a lot of care for their brother or sister and can be overlooked due to the energy it takes to raise a child with Autism.